Pinto1232/MyFertilityJourney/README.md

-# Bluegrass_Digital: My Fertility Journey
+# MyFertilityJourneyl: My Fertility Journey

 ## Project Description
 MyFertilityJourney is a web application designed to manage and showcase digital assets related to My Fertility Journey.
 It provides a user-friendly interface for uploading, organizing, and displaying various types of digital content, including personal stories, medical documents, articles, and multimedia resources.